SeattleTestbed/docs/Operating/Clearinghouse/Design.md

           * the user will be encouraged through the Website to download this private key and have us delete our copy of it.
       * api_key
         * this is not a cryptographic key
-        * this is an API key that we generate which can be used with the public !SeattleGeni XML-RPC interface.
+        * this is an API key that we generate which can be used with the public SeattleGeni XML-RPC interface.
         * the purpose is to allow developers to use the XML-RPC interface without requiring them to embed their passphrase in their source code.
       * donor_pubkey
         * the corresponding private key is always stored in the Key DB and is accessible using this public key.